Catch drops and spikes early so you can take action

 Alert name: Ad groups with no RSAs

-Adalysis will alert you to Search ad groups without any RSAs, which is Google's default ad format.
-You'll see the alert under Ad groups on your Audit > Alerts screen.
+Adalysis will alert you to Search ad groups without any responsive search ads (RSAs).
+You'll see the alert on your Auditalerts screen.
 Click on it for a list of ad groups.

 Select the ad groups you want to create RSAs in and use Tools > Create ads > Create RSA ads from ETA ads.